q138ben/dataCrawl/README.md

 # dataCrawl
-An example on crawling brickset.com
+An example on crawling brickset.com with scrapy